Categories

 • Coral reefs form rings around the islands and provide the ideal ecosystem for an excitingly diverse marine life.

 • The islands’ population is known to have the highest life expectancy in the world.
+Most of this has been attributed to the local diet, an active lifestyle, and plenty of community engagement.

 • Nickname: Land of Immortals.